stastix/Ecommerce/README.md

-# Museal Padel
+# Ecommerce

-Museal Padel is a web application designed to streamline various operations related to padel, such as booking, event management, and user interactions.
-It leverages Supabase as its backend to handle authentication, database management, and real-time data, while using ShadCN for UI components.
+This is a simple eCommerce web app demo that allows users to add products to their cart.
+The app uses **Supabase** for user authentication and basic cart management.
+When a user adds a product to the cart, they are redirected to a login page (for demo purposes).
+The app also uses **ShadCN** for modern UI components.

 ## Table of Contents